sgmurphy/wordpress-plugins/wt-smart-coupons-for-woocommerce/README.txt

 == Upgrade Notice ==

-= 1.8.0 =
+= 1.8.1 =
-* [FIX] Coupon style not applied for used coupons via shortcode
-* [FIX] Coupon template missing in general settings
-* [FIX] Auto coupons are not removed when individual coupons are applied.
+* [Fix] Auto coupons not replaced by the highest priority coupon.
-* [FIX] High-priority auto coupons are not replacing other low-priority auto coupons.
+* [Fix] UI issue in the free product choosing section when changing coupon type (backend).
+* [Fix] Incorrect coupon discount amount when the coupon has 'Maximum discount value' and a free product.
-* [Compatibility] - Tested OK with WordPress 6.5
+* [Compatibility] - Tested OK with WordPress 6.6
-* [Compatibility] - Tested OK with WooCommerce 8.9
+* [Compatibility] - Tested OK with WooCommerce 9.1